 If you don’t need to write weekly reminders to yourself to shave your legs, I commend you.
 I won’t comment on whether that ever got accomplished except to say I’m glad it got cold enough to start wearing knee highs.
 Next to “Tomorrow”, Tsh wrote, “Sometimes things for today get pushed to tomorrow.
 Totally okay.”
 Deep exhale.
 That’s been my mantra since last Tuesday.
 Tsh kicks Andrew Carnegie’s butt.

-The Daily Docket is a great place to start if you’ve never kept a schedule before.
+The Daily Docket is a great place to start if you’ve never kept a schedule or used a downloadable planner before.
 If you’re only homeschooling a couple small children, you could probably use the page as a daily planner / lesson plan all in one.
 I can also imagine it being laminated and resused daily ( with an extra fine tipped marker.)
 Tsh reports getting lots of emails about her Docket from readers, so it must work.
 Hip organized moms really do exist!
 Go be one and tell me what it feels like please!

 I’m back to just checking off items from a legal pad.
 There’s just no such thing as a normal day around here so meeting goals of all varieties is done in sudden bursts when the opportunity arises.
 Totally not hip.

 How do you manage your household (and homeschooling if applicable) when life throws you a curve ball?